tlevine/www.thomaslevine.com/content/!/things-to-think-about-when-building-products-on-open-data/index.md

 you're probably fine.
 This simplifies things like backing up data and parallelizing across datasets.

 You might want to do something that involves lots of datasets, like grouping datasets by schema.
 In such cases, treat each dataset as an observation in a larger dataset, calculate whatever numbers/features/statistics you need, and put them into a new dataset.
-Said more fancy-like, apply/map across each of the datasets and combine them into a new dataset.
+Said more fancy-like, apply/map across each of the datasets and combine the results into a new dataset.

 In my [recent studies](/open-data), I've just been storing data as ordinary files on an ordinary filesystem and loading them all into memory.
 This is partly because I